 Emilie Kahn’s latest video is much more than a perfunctory promo.
-It’s a piece of art in its own right, deftly mirroring and enhancing changes in musical tone over the six minute song.
-Director Baz explains “I really wanted to do something different and try to embrace each universe of the song fully…in terms of tones, style and rhythm.”
+It’s a piece of art in its own right, deftly mirroring and enhancing changes in musical tone over the six-minute song.
+Director Baz explained “I really wanted to do something different and try to embrace each universe of the song fully.”

 The initial direct eye contact segment, bathed in muted tones, shatters as the music shifts.
 A hallucinatory heavenscape crashes through.

 As the drums kick in and modern pop beats chase out harp-fuelled indie-folk, Kahn runs and dances through a series of rooms that could be either a ballet studio or an institution.
 Perhaps both places symbolise the protagonist’s state of mind.